ptahdunbar/Vagrant.json/README.md

 # Troubleshooting

+* [Open an issue](https://github.com/ptahdunbar/Varrgrant-for-Vagrant/issues/new) if you need help or have a question

 ```
 VPCResourceNotSpecified => The specified instance type can only be used in a VPC.
 A subnet ID or network interface ID is required to carry out the request.
 ```